College of Engineering, Informatics, and Applied Sciences2021-2022

 - For details on graduate admission policies, please visit the Graduate Admissions Policy

 - International applicants have additional admission requirements.
 Please see the International Graduate Admissions Policy

 Individual program admission requirements include:

-- A minimum of a B.S. degree in Civil or Environmental Engineering.
+- a minimum of a BS in Civil or Environmental Engineering.

 - GRE scores

 - three references (submitted via a web interface)